 We have a Community School Clothing bank next to our main entrance on Middle Drive.
 Donations of uniform and other items of clothing can be donated here.
 Parents can request uniform from here by emailing firstname.lastname@example.org.

-Uniforms are as follows (items marked with * are optional):
+Uniforms are as follows (items marked with * are optional, other items are required):

 PE kits are as follows: